BlackRose-000/Dank/README.md

 # Dank-Memer-Bot
 Update 0.1.1
-- D.M.O can now send sell
+- D.M.B can now send sell

 In a future Update...
 - Ding when ready